beginning of content

 • Serotonin is a chemical messenger naturally found in the brain and around the body.

-• Many medicines that are used to treat mental illnesses such as anxiety and depression work by increasing the amount of serotonin in the brain.
+• Many medicines used to treat mental health conditions increase the amount of serotonin in the brain.

-• Rarely, because of medicines or after taking drugs, you can have too much serotonin in your body — this can cause a condition called 'serotonin syndrome', which can be life threatening.
+• Rarely, because of medicines or after taking drugs, you can have too much serotonin in your body — this can cause a condition called 'serotonin toxicity', which can be life-threatening.

 What is serotonin?

-Serotonin is made by the body's nerve cells from a protein called tryptophan.
+Serotonin is made by nerve cells from a protein called tryptophan.
+Tryptophan is found in many foods.
+Your body breaks down these foods to make serotonin.

 What is the role of serotonin?

-Serotonin is also very important in the brain.
-Serotonin is one of the natural body chemicals that controls your mood.
-It works with melatonin to help control when you sleep and wake up, as well as how you feel pain, wellbeing and sexual desire.
+Serotonin is also very important in your central nervous system.
+It is one of the natural body chemicals that controls your mood.
+Serotonin can be converted into melatonin.
+This helps control when you sleep and wake up.
+Serotonin can also affect:

 Medicines that increase serotonin levels can help with: